Authorized Insurers or Licensed Insurance Intermediaries

 How to lodge a complaint with the IA

 In order to enable us to handle your complaint effectively we ask that complaints be made in writing using our Complaint Form.
-The Complaint Form is available from our office reception or can be downloaded from our website.
 Your complaint should include:

 - the name of the person / company that you are complaining against;

 - full details of your complaint and photocopies of relevant supporting documents; and